tschm2/Thesis/README.md

 - __workaround 05.05.__: emma fragt immer nach der Morgen-Medikation, um die fehlerhafte Promise zu umgehen

 ## Documentation of Bugs that are not going to be fixed
-- emma nutrition view crashes
+- emma nutrition view crashes (checks.body is NULL) -> on App, page is displayed, but without any information